zanarknd/zypern-nomad-calc/README.md

 ## LEGAL DISCLAIMER

-Please note that the author of this software is NOT any of the following: financial expert, financial advisor, tax expert, tax advisor, accountant.
+Please note that the author of this software is NOT any of the following:
+1. financial expert
+2. financial advisor
+3. tax expert
+4. tax advisor
+5. accountant

 The author of this software takes no responsibility whatsoever for any way in which you chose to utilize this software or its output, and bears no liability for the consequences of your usage of the software or its output.

+This software is not intended or designed to provide accurate tax returns calculations.

+**Peruse at your own risk.**

-Peruse on your own risk.
-Consult a professional accountant for tax advise.
+Consult a professional accountant for tax advise and/or assistance in filing your taxes.

 ## Description